When Negotiation isn't "Negotiation"

 One Japanese colleague tells me that when thinking of koushou, she doesn't get the impression that "concession" or "concilliation" will be a result.
 She feels a more aggressive nuance in the Japanese koushou than the English "negotiation".

-host a seminar on this very topic, so I don't want to go try and reinvent the wheel, but I think it's important to remember that most Japanese negotiators are taught how to close deals by thier superiors, and so techniques are usually not questioned generation to generation.
+Where training in negotiation styles isn't uncommon in the US, you would not likely find such professional trainers in Japan.
+In September Mr. Shitaro Tominaga will come to host a seminar on this very topic, so I don't want to go try and reinvent the wheel, but I think it's important to remember that most Japanese negotiators are taught how to close deals by thier superiors, and so techniques are usually not questioned generation to generation.
 By not having a common language in negotiation technique, Japanese and American negotiations are entered in with high expectations, and then can go down the drain before anyone knows what happened.

 One quote from the otherwise forgettable 1993 movie, "Rising Sun", is a Japanese company president explaining dealing with rival companies.
 Simply, "business is war."
 As overdramatic as that simple phrase might seem, it is indeed true that over 30 books have been written in Japan applying British military stratagist F.W.
-Lanchester's theories to Japanese business techniques (
+Lanchester's theories to Japanese business techniques (source).

 Earlier this year we consulted with a local company which made a certain machine part they were selling to a Japanese factory.
 They had a relationship with this Japanese company for over five years, and met face-to-face with representitives once or twice a year.
 The Japanese reps were coming to Oregon, and we were asked to translate a letter and consult with them about their visit.
 The timing of the company's letter wasn't great, as plane tickets had already been bought, and the American company wanted to relate to them that changes in the contract would have to made, as there had been changes in costs on the American side.
 The Japanese were coming to visit to show good faith in maintaining the relationship with their American partners, and being told just weeks before their arrival that a "negotiation was in order" was the same as shooting a warning shot over their ship's bow.
 Suddenly the president of the Japanese company cancelled his trip (due to personal reasons) and his son, the younger and healthier VP came in his place.
 (Although rank is vital in negotiations, the president of the Japanese company was rather old and in questionable health, and once he felt a battle about to ensue, sent his heartier, but still high-ranking son to war.)